xaviarboykins/StockSenseAPI/README.md

 ## Conclusion

 This concludes the documentation for the Product Inventory Management API.
-For any further assistance or inquiries, please contact our support team at xaviarboykins@outlook.com.
+For any inquiries, please contact me at xaviarboykins@outlook.com.